Ptujec/LaunchBar/Todoist-Today/README.md

 # LaunchBar Action: Todoist Today

 This is a simple action which allows you to take a glance at your tasks for today.
 If there is a link in the task you can open it.
-Other wise return will open the Tododist app.
+Other wise return will open the Todoist app.

 <img src="ttoday.png" width="600"/>